Singapore maintains 2021 GDP forecast as economy contracts 5.4% last year, less than advance estimates

 For the whole of 2020, the Singapore economy contracted by 5.4 per cent, a reversal from the 1.3 per cent growth recorded in 2019.

-“This represented the worst full-year recession since Singapore’s independence, and was a direct result of the economic fallout from the COVID-19 pandemic,” said MTI’s permanent secretary Gabriel Lim at a press conference on Monday morning.
+“This represented the worst full-year recession since Singapore’s independence, and was a direct result of the economic fallout from the COVID-19 pandemic,” said MTI’s permanent secretary Gabriel Lim at the same press conference.

 He added that most sectors of the economy, particularly those related to tourism and aviation, contracted in 2020 but there were also bright spots.